tikna123/machine-learning-concepts/README.md

     * In SGD, model parameters are altered after computation of loss on each training example.
 So, if the dataset contains 1000 rows SGD will update the model parameters 1000 times in one cycle of dataset instead of one time as in Gradient Descent.
     ![](https://github.com/tikna123/machine-learning-concepts/blob/main/images/im22.png) <br/>
     In the diagram, we can see that there are more oscillation in SGD as compare to GD.
 But each step is lot faster to compute for SGD as compare to GD.
-    * Code snippet for Gradient descent
+    * Code snippet for Stochastic Gradient descent(SGD)
          ```python
         for i in range(nb_epochs):
             np.random.shuffle(data)